annilaukkanen/annilaukkanen.github.io/fi/1news.md

 ---

-### Marraskuu 2020

-#### KONSERTTI PERUTTU 22.11.
-Liederabend mit Amanda Becker, Sopran

-Lieder von Debussy, Sibelius, Rangström

-_Um 16 Uhr, Zur Mieze - Katzenmusikcafé, Wilmersdorfer Str.158, 10585 Berlin, Eintritt frei_

-### Joulukuu 2020

-#### 13.12.
-Liederabend

-mit Christian Wagner, Bariton
-Eintritt nur mit Reservierung www.lecritoire.de/ 030 28 61 05 39

-_Um 18 Uhr, Salon l'écritoire, Schönwalder Str.20, 13347 Berlin, Eintritt 15/Erm.12e_

-### Tammikuu 2021

-#### 16.01.
-Liederabend

-mit Christian Wagner, Bariton

-_Um 20 Uhr, Kulturkirche Nikodemus, Nansenstraße 12/13, 12047 Berlin, Eintritt 10/7e_
+CLOSER #Keep on performing - A concert with Israel Martins, Baritone: https://www.comecloser.cc/laukkanen

+Online concert with Madeline Cain, soprano: https://youtu.be/Cpdg9f_4OTc
+The concert is sponsored by the #KulturDigital campaign created by #SoGehtSächsisch.
+Our video production is by Culiner Creative Circle.

-### Helmikuu 2021
+### May 2021

-#### 07.02.
-Klassenkonzert

-Klassenkonzert Prof. Elisabeth Werres
+#### 30.5.
+The students of Prof. Elisabeth Werres perform

-_Um 15 Uhr, Joseph Joachim Saal, Universität der Künste, Bundesallee 1-12, 10719 Berlin_
+_At 3 p.m., Joseph Joachim Saal, Universität der Künste, Bundesallee 1-12, 10719 Berlin_

-#### 20.02.
-Liederabend: "Winterreise" von Franz Schubert

-mit Johannes Held, Bariton.
+### June 2021

+#### 19.6.
+"Was soll ich sagen!" - a concert with Johannes Held, baritone

+Songs by Robert Schumann, Ludwig van Beethoven, Jean Sibelius and Gustav Mahler.

-_Um 18 Uhr, Schwartzsche Villa, Grunewaldstraße 3, 12165 Berlin, Eintritt 15/12e._
+_At 6 p.m., Schwartzsche Villa, Grunewaldstraße 3, 12165 Berlin, Tickets 15/12e_

+### August 2021

+#### 22.8.
+Julien Ségol, bassbaritone and Bilal Alnemr, violin

+_At 6 p.m., Abbatiale Saint Pierre ès liens, 46150 Les Junies_

+### 26.8.
+A concert with Julien Ségol

+_At 6 p.m., Église Saint Pierre, 46250 Goujounac_